 For her research, McClintock asked 135 female students to write down the first day of each menstruation for a period of six months.
 The result?
 The periods of students who had intensive contact with each other, such as friends or roommates, began to synchronise.
 The researcher thought this was due to pheromones (odourless substances that occur in sweat and blood and convey signals between species).
 The students’ pheromones would influence the time of ovulation.
 This was deemed proven by a smell experiment.
 Some women were regularly exposed to cotton pads soaked in sweat of other women.
 After a while, their cycle synchronised with the menstrual cycle of the ‘sweat donor’.

 Later studies about menstrual synchrony – which is still known as the McClintock-effect – came up with varying results.
 Sometimes the periods synced up, other times there was no synchrony at all.
 In 1993, the phenomena was investigated in 29 cohabiting lesbian couples.
 This study revealed there was no evidence for menstrual synchrony.
 Also research among the Dogon woman in Mali (west Africa) failed to find prove for the McClintock-effect.

-Also recent research among users of menstrual-app Clue – working together with dr. Alexandra Alvergne from the University of Oxford – indicates that syncing is a myth.
+Also recent research among users of menstrual app Clue – working together with dr. Alexandra Alvergne from the University of Oxford – indicates that syncing is a myth.
 The small study (data was analysed of 360 pairs of women who had at least three cycles over a similar time period) even suggested the opposite.
 According to the results, cycles from women who live together or spend a lot of time together, are actually more likely to diverge over time.
-Currently Clue has collected data of 1 billion menstrual cycles; the company is planning to do further research on this topic in the future.
+Clue has collected data of 1 billion menstrual cycles and is planning to do further research on this topic in the future.